thunderbird89/esf/stories/story-knock-knock.md

 Galileo Station's gravity had come back online twenty minutes after the last Ryzak ship was destroyed.

 Lieutenant Miguel Freitas felt the transition from zero-G to standard Earth gravity like a physical weight settling over his body.
 He'd been floating near the debriefing area when HARBINGER announced the FLYCATCHER system was being powered down and normal operations were resuming.
-The gentle pull downward had been almost comforting—a return to normalcy after hours of combat in microgravity.
+The gentle pull downward had been almost comforting - a return to normalcy after hours of combat in microgravity.

 Now he stood in what the Federation called a "hygiene facility" but what looked more like the most advanced shower system he'd ever seen.
-The water—actual water, not recycled moisture vapor—was hot, pressurized, and infinite.
+The water - actual water, not recycled moisture vapor - was hot, pressurized, and infinite.
 He'd been standing under the spray for ten minutes, letting it wash away the sweat and grime of nearly four hours in a cockpit, and he could have stayed for another ten.

 But there were other pilots waiting, and his body was demanding food more than it was demanding cleanliness.

-He dried off, changed into the clean flight suit the Federation had provided—same cut as his Portuguese Air Force uniform but in Federation gray with a temporary guest patch—and made his way toward the common canteen.
+He dried off, changed into the clean flight suit the Federation had provided - same cut as his Portuguese Air Force uniform but in Federation gray with a temporary guest patch - and made his way toward the common canteen.

 The station corridors were busy with activity.
 Federation personnel moving with purpose, ground crews hauling equipment, medical staff transporting wounded to the station's hospital section.
 But what struck Miguel most was how the Federation crew treated the Earth pilots.
 Not as visitors.
 Not as guests.
 As their own.